tliutony/OpenDSA/RST/en/MHC/maps.rst

 Here, we add "Jane Q" and her phone number to the Map, remove it, then the value ``false`` would be printed out as there is no longer a key called "Jane Q" in our Map.

-In the following section, we'll look at how Hash Maps (also known as Hash Tables) implement the ``Map`` interface.
+In the next section, we'll look at how Hash Maps (also known as Hash Tables) implement the ``Map`` interface.